Phase Estimation with Compressed Controlled Time Evolution: Asymptotic scaling of Riemannian Circuit Optimization

 We support our conjecture of efficient convergence, through numerical simulations aimed at investigating the circuit depth scaling of RQC-opt with respect to approximation error and evolution time.
 We run RQC-opt optimization for various numbers of layers $\in [2, 12]$ and evolution times $t \in \{0.5, 0.6, 0.75, 0.9\}$ on the one dimensional TFIM (at transverse field strength $g=3$) for eight qubits with periodic boundaries.
 We investigate the depth vs. $\epsilon$ scaling for each $t$ value and plot these data points in Fig. \ref{fig:rqc_opt_numerical}.
 When we scale the y axis to plot $t \log(t/\epsilon)$ for each of the data points, we observe that the plots of different evolution times overlap well.

 We assume the scaling can be fit to a function of form:

 and we retrieve optimal parameters $\{c_i\}_i$ for the data points we plot in Fig. \ref{fig:rqc_opt_numerical}.
 We report these parameters to be: (0.192, 1.083, 0.367, -1.57).
 This scaling fit is consistent with the upper bound given in Theorem \ref{thm:existence2}, for fixed $N$, as $\log$ is a special instance of $\text{polylog}$ functions.
+We compute 95\% confidence intervals using the Jacobian-based covariance estimate of the nonlinear regression, yielding the uncertainty of $\pm 0.087$ for $c_1$.

 We also justify our claim of "near-optimality", through formalizing the lower scaling bound with respect to accuracy.
 Any procedure to distinguish two evolutions up to spectral norm $\epsilon$ will need precision costs scaling with $\log(1/\epsilon)$ \cite{Atia_2017}.
 Combined in an additive way, we arrive at the lower bound for the "query complexity":